Kerma0/Pryv-First-App/README.md

 It is advised to look at the [Javascript Getting Started](http://api.pryv.com/getting-started/javascript/).

-This app is available on [Github Pages](https://kerma0.github.io/pryv-example-app/).

 ## Installation

+Access the app via [Github Pages](https://kerma0.github.io/pryv-example-app/), or clone the reposiory and following the steps below:

 * Prerequisite: __*npm*__ & __*node*__